codingbelief/arm-architecture-reference-manual-for-armv8-a/zh/chapter_d4/d42_5_overview_of_the_vmsav8-64_address_translation.md

 > **NOTE:**

-* When using the 64KB translation granule, there are no level 0 lookups.
 * 当使用 64KB translation granule 时，不支持任何 level 0 上的 lookup。
 * Because concatenating translation tables reduces the number of levels of lookup required, when using the 64KB translation granule, tables cannot be concatenated at level 1.
 * Some bits of the IA do not require resolution by the translation table lookup, because they always map directly to the OA.
 When using the 64KB translation granule, IA[15:0] = OA[15:0] for all translations.